khorne3/status-service/CONTRIBUTING.md

 Check the wiki for outstanding tasks that need to be completed.
 Pick up one of the features and open a pull request or issue.
 Join us on Slack if you have any questions or suggestions.
 [Slack #general](http://slack-invite.cfapps.io)

 # Procedure
-+ Create issues that need to be fixed and submit a pull request to master.
++ Create issues that need to be fixed and submit a pull request to devel.
-+ Provide descriptive commit messages
++ Provide descriptive commit message with your issue number included.
 + Update documentation when adding features or special configurations are required to run the application.
 + Changes are required to include a test case.